aaryansingh-dev/BharatFD/README.md

 -Username : admin
 -Password: Test123
 # FAQ Management System
-This is a Django-based FAQ management system with support for multi-language translations.
+This is a Django FAQ management system with support for multi-language translations.

 ## Features
 - Create, update, delete, and retrieve FAQs.
 - Multi-language support (English, Hindi, Telugu, Tamil, Marathi, Bengali).
-- Caching using Redis for improved performance.
+- Caching using Redis for efficiency.
-- REST API for managing FAQs.

 ---